dakshgodara2001/Chatter/README.md

 # Chatter

-Chatter is an Android application for social media messaging that allows users to send text and image messages to each other and connect with other users.
+Chatter is an Android application for social media messaging that allows users to post text and image messages to each other and connect with other users.

 <p >